rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Working on advanced MapView concepts:  `MKPointAnnotations` using Custom Bindings
 - Customising MKMapView annotations and showing details of the annotations with the help of custom alert

-### Project 14 - Instafilter - Day 71 of 100DaysOfSwiftUI
+### Project 14 - BucketList - Day 71 of 100DaysOfSwiftUI

 > It doesn’t matter how slowly you go, as long as you don’t stop - Confucius